Today's Articles

 *Elizabeth City State University (ECSU) was founded on this date in 1891.
 ECSU is among over 100 Historically Black Colleges and Universities (HBCUs) in America.

-This took place when House Bill 383 was enacted by the North Carolina General Assembly, establishing a Normal School for the specific purpose of "teaching and training teachers of the colored race to teach in the common schools of North Carolina."
+This occurred when House Bill 383 was enacted by the North Carolina General Assembly, establishing a Normal School for "teaching and training teachers of the colored race to teach in the common schools of North Carolina."
 When it first began operation on January 4, 1892, ECSU had 23 students, two faculty members, rented quarters, and a budget of $900.

 The first Bachelor of Science degree (in Elementary Education) was awarded in May 1939.
 Vocational-technical curriculums came in 1957; between 1959 and 1963, 12 additional academic majors were added.
 Currently, ECSU offers 34 baccalaureate degree programs.
 The college was granted full Southern Association of Colleges and Schools membership in December 1961.
 In 1969, the college became Elizabeth City State University.
 Two years later, the General Assembly redefined The University of North Carolina system with all sixteen public senior institutions, including ECSU, constituting The University of North Carolina.

 Today, the faculty and student body are increasingly multicultural.
 The library contains over 175,000 books and over 486,884 microforms.
 There are 862 acres of land, of which 200 represent the campus proper.
-As of May 2000, 13,671 students have graduated from ECSU, as ECSU’s history continues to evolve.
+As of May 2000, 13,671 students have graduated from ECSU, and its history continues to evolve.

-The university has also helped secure the passage of the statewide Higher Education Bond Referendum, yielding $46.3 million for ECSU in capital improvements.
+The university also helped secure the passage of the statewide Higher Education Bond Referendum, which yielded $46.3 million for ECSU in capital improvements.

 Reference: